Swimmer’s ear: Symptoms, treatment and prevention

 - You are experiencing dizziness or ringing in the ears (tinnitus).
 These symptoms may indicate a more serious problem that needs medical attention.

 - You have severe pain in your ear.
-Your doctor can provide medicine to relieve it.
+Your doctor can provide medication to relieve it.

 - You also notice a rash on your scalp or near your ear.
-This could mean you have seborrhoeic dermatitis, for which your doctor can provide treatment.
+This could mean you have seborrhoeic dermatitis, for which your doctor can recommend treatment.

 What treatments are there for swimmer's ear?